-Create secure pedestrian settings by developing a well-lit, inhabited pedestrian network.
+Create secure pedestrian settings by developing a well-lit, inhabited pedestrian network and by mitigating the impacts of vehicles.

 - Promote human activity and "eyes on the street" by including elements such as balconies, terraces, café seating, and windows in adjacent development. - Ensure clear and direct sight lines along pedestrian and bicycle travel-ways to mitigate against actual and perceived safety threats. - Incorporate appropriate lighting along pedestrian and bicycle travel-ways to ensure safety and improve aesthetics.
 Avoid highintensity direct lighting. - Provide physical buffers between sidewalks and streets, especially those with higher speeds and volumes.